abd21-ic/CMEECourseWork/week1/README.md

-Week 1 Index
+# Week 1 Index

+## Assignments
-Task 1 - FASTA excercise (UnixPrac1.txt | data/fasta)
+* Task 1 - FASTA excercise (UnixPrac1.txt | data/fasta)

-Task 2 - csv to space excercise (csvtospace.sh | data/Temperature)
+* Task 2 - csv to space excercise (csvtospace.sh | data/Temperature)

-Task 3 - Improving scripts (CountLines.sh | ConcatenateTwoFiles.sh | tiff2png.sh)
+* Task 3 - Improving scripts (CountLines.sh | ConcatenateTwoFiles.sh | tiff2png.sh)

+All of these tasks were answered in UnixPrac1.txt

+## Example script functions
+Mostly beginner scripts for shellscripting:

+* boilerplate.sh prints "This is a shell script!"
+* tabtocsv.sh converts tab delimited files into .csv files.

+Additionally some other files such as:
+* latex.tex - first latex file for this course, with a basic line "Here is some text"
+* Other files, such as FirstExample.aux and FirstBiblio.bib, relate to latex files.